August 3, 2021

 Some have even listed enabling and engaging staff as another focus.
 In a developed country like Australia, improved patient care is a constant focus in the healthcare industry.
 As a result, innovative and indirect solutions are required to achieving this goal.

 This initiative has been used as an example of an outside the box solution to the common first world problem that hospitals face.
-In the lead up and during the school holiday periods, working parents enter what is known as “the stress zone”.
+In the lead-up and during the school holiday periods, working parents enter what is known as “the stress zone”.
 This involves thinking about what to do with the kids during this period and how to afford it.
-As a result, this worry and stress causes disengagement at work as staff, while physically present, are mentally absent.
+As a result, this worry and stress cause disengagement at work as staff, while physically present, are mentally absent.

 The innovative and indirect approach to improving patient care is to focus on employee well-being.
 Employers are looking to understand the different pain points of staff and how they can alleviate the common dilemmas employees’ face.